Volunteering for DC-Area Gardens

 The U.S. Botanic Gardens volunteer program is described here.

-Hillwood Museum and Gardens’ popular volunteer program is under the guidance of horticulturist volunteer coordinator Bill Johnson.
+Hillwood Museum and Gardens’ popular volunteer program is under the guidance of horticulturist volunteer coordinator Drew Asbury.
 Click here to learn about.

 Montgomery County, MD’s Brookside Gardens offer a variety of volunteer opportunities – here’s the info.